dready92/10er10/README.md

 Of course, those two folders should be writable by the unix user that will launch the node server.

+* configure audio URI

+**exports.audio_root** is used by the browser to know where is the path to the audio files.
+If your 10er10 root is "/", then the audio_root is "/audio".
+If your 10er10 root is "/somewhere/10er10", set audio_root to "/somewhere/10er10/audio".
+You can also set the complete URL ( eg http://my.domain.com/10er10/audio ).

 * configure Unix utilities

 Look at exports.cmds.